-That honour belongs to a house in Aurora that is unknown beyond the confines of York Region, a house that is being demolished.“By the time de la Roche died in 1961, 11 million copies of the Jalna novels had been sold in 91 languages.”
+That honour belongs to a house in Aurora that is unknown beyond the confines of York Region, a house that is being demolished.

 In the 1920s, when she was in mid-life, Mazo de la Roche summered at a small cottage near Benares for four years.
 At that time she was writing the first of what would be 16 incredibly popular Jalna novels.
 But after the first book in the series won an international prize for best novel, de la Roche rarely returned to Mississauga even for a visit.
 Benares and vicinity were just not that important to her.
 After 1929, he lived for ten years in England, then for about twenty years in Toronto and vicinity and vacationed in various places, including Sibbalds’ Point.

 And until old age Mazo de la Roche visited often with family in York Region.
 She had been born in Newmarket, spent most of her first nine years of life there, and had a huge extended family there.
 Actually she had been raised by her maternal grandparents, Daniel and Louise (Willson) Lundy, on Prospect Street in Newmarket, just two or three kilometers from a house built in 1828 by Enos Lundy Senior, a Quaker farmer whose land once stretched for 400 acres along the north side of the St John’s sideroad, eastward from the today’s Bayview Avenue.